 Dental Hygiene for Children Based on Their Age

-Before Teeth Come In: Even though there aren’t actual teeth in your baby’s mouth, dental hygiene is still important.
+Before Teeth Come In: Infant dental care is one of the most important things you can do for your child’s future teeth!
+Even though there aren’t actual teeth in your baby’s mouth, dental hygiene is still important.
 Most kids by their fingers or pacifiers in their mouth, which can carry bacteria.
 To ensure dental health, you should take a clean, damp washcloth or piece of gauze and wipe out their mouths along their gums to get rid of bacteria.

 When it comes to pacifiers, you might have read that it can help the baby use their pacifier if you dip it in honey, sugar or juice; while this might be true, the risk that comes along with it is not admirable.
 By coating the pacifier in sugar, they are at risk for tooth decay early on due to all of the sugar.